rohan-v8rma/Java-Juggernaut/README.md

 ### `transient` keyword

-If an object is an instance of `Serializable` but contains non0serializable instance data fields, it cannot be serialize.
+If an object is an instance of `Serializable` but contains non-serializable instance data fields, it cannot be serialized.

 To enable the object to be serialized, these data fields can be marked with the `transient` keyword to tell the JVM to ignore them when writing the object to an object stream.